pe-ge/aoc2018/README.md

 # aoc2018
-Solutions to aoc 2018, some answers needs to be modified with manual calculation.
+Solutions to aoc 2018, some answers needs to be manually recalculated.